This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Long story short, these have varying degrees of efficacy for facial fungal acne.

-My dermatologist shared this with me, but also it’s easily searchable on reddit.
+My dermatologist shared this with me, but it’s also easily searchable on Reddit.

 This is why I think it’s key to find products that aren’t likely to trigger fungal acne.

-On top of this, try to control your environment by avoiding caps, sweating etc.
+On top of this, try to control your environment by avoiding caps, sweating, etc.

-For some people, a course of oral antifungal medications will totally solve the problem – but not always.
+For some people, a course of oral antifungal medications will totally solve the problem, but not always.

-How to use Nizoral for fungal acne
+How to Use Nizoral for Fungal Acne

-If you’ve gone down the rabbithole of using antidandruff shampoo for fungal acne, I can tell you all about it.
+If you’ve gone down the rabbit hole of using anti-dandruff shampoo for fungal acne, I can tell you all about it.

 Nizoral is recommended because it contains 2% ketoconazole, a strong antifungal agent.